chuefengv/web-scrape-dog/README.md

 # dog-data-scraper

-quick scraper to pull some dog info into a db
+- quick scraper to pull some dog info into a db
+- puppeteer chromium file is too large for github, npm install puppeteer after downloading this file to run.
+- db not included